ClickCease

 • Residential care providers licensed under Chapter 252

-• Individual employers in Consumer Directed Services programs
+• Individual employers participating in Consumer Directed Services (CDS) programs

-If you are unsure whether your organisation falls under Chapter 253, our Texas healthcare lawyers can confirm your obligations.
+If you’re unsure whether your organisation falls under Chapter 253, our Texas healthcare lawyers can review your structure and confirm your obligations.

 How to Check the Employee Misconduct Registry